diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-03-16-why-quarkus-native-probably-does-not-fit-your-project.md

 <figure>
     <a href="/assets/img/quarkus-native/build-time-principle.png"><img src="/assets/img/quarkus-native/build-time-principle.png" style="background-color:black;"></a>
-    <figcaption style="text-align: center">Image in <a href="https://quarkus.io/container-first" target="_blank">Quarkus website</a> showing the differences in the build and runtime steps when using traditional frameworks or Quarkus.</figcaption>
+    <figcaption style="text-align: center">Image from the <a href="https://quarkus.io/container-first" target="_blank">Quarkus website</a> showing the differences in the build and runtime steps when using traditional frameworks or Quarkus.</figcaption>
 </figure>